ItsAditya-xyz/eventer/readme.md

-Eventer is a Platfrom for People to come together for Organising Events and Helps working professionals working in the Space to work with CLients in a Cohesive manner.
+Eventer is a Platfrom for People to come together for Organising Events and Helps working professionals working in the Space to work with CLients in a Cohesive manner, HERE :eventer-gamma.vercel.app

+eventer-git-main-adityachaudhary0005.vercel.app
+eventer-gamma.vercel.app
+eventer-adityachaudhary0005.vercel.app